Prediction of ferroelectric superconductors with reversible superconducting diode effect

-In this Letter, we theoretically study a particular type of noncentrosymmetric superconductors, i.e., ferroelectric superconductors, where the interplay between ferroelectricity and superconductivity can lead to reversible SDE.
-A ferroelectric material spontaneously breaks the inversion symmetry and ferroelectricity serves as a knob to control the inversion asymmetry.
+In this Letter, we introduce a new type of noncentrosymmetric superconductors, i.e., ferroelectric superconductors, where ferroelectricity acts as a new knob in tuning superconductivity.
+A ferroelectric material breaks the inversion symmetry with a spontaneous electric polarization that can be reversed by an applied electric field.
 While ferroelectric semiconductors/insulators have been widely studied, ferroelectricity can also exist in metals as exemplified by few-layer WTe$_2$ \cite{fei_ferroelectric_2018}.
-When a ferroelectric metal becomes superconducting at low temperatures, a ferroelectric superconductor forms and supports the SDE if time-reversal symmetry is further broken.
+When a ferroelectric metal (also known as polar metal) becomes superconducting at low temperatures, a ferroelectric superconductor forms and supports the SDE if time-reversal symmetry is further broken.
 We predict that the superconducting direction of the diode can be reversed upon ferroelectric reversal, which we term as the reversible SDE.
+This prediction represents an example on the controlling of superconductivity through ferroelectricity.